WazzaJB/react-useunmount/README.md

 ## Full Example

-Want to see a full working example showcasing how this works, and why a standard useEffect isn't enough?
+Want to see the full working example showcasing how this works, and why a standard useEffect isn't enough?
 Clone this repository and:

 ```bash
 cd example && yarn start